-Android devices have a similar capability through Android Live Notifications.
+Android has a similar feature called Android Live Notifications.

 Requirements